naim-mr/function/README.md

 To reproduce the benchmarks of the analysis you have to call :
 	`./script/runtest.sh .`
 It generates then a table in a HTML file and in CSV in result/ folder.
 See script/README.md, for more details.

+# Docker installation
+## To create the image
+> docker build -t function.

+## To run the analysis
+> docker run -it function

+It will open an interactive shell as: root@id$

+The id, is the id of the container.

+You can then use the analysis with the commands explained in this README.
+Or run the benchmark (see also the README in script/)